2025 Tire Emissions Research Conference Program

 Speaker: Wataru Naito

-3. Advancing the detection and understanding of tyre and road wear particles in urban environments: transport, analytical method comparison, and novel sample preparation approaches
+3. Advancing the detection and understanding of tire and road wear particles in urban environments: transport, analytical method comparison, and novel sample preparation approaches

 Speaker: Kate Rowley